Type and hit ENTER

 Station to station walks

-If you’re not yet feeling brave enough to plan your own train adventures, I’ve been compiling a list of mine to help you.
-Each adventure page has station information, a walking route on the OS Maps app, a route description, some helpful activity tips, and the story of how my adventure went.
-Feel free to give some of them a try.
-Nothing has gone too wrong so far.
+Your first step into train adventure planning might seem daunting.
+Because of this, I’ve created a list of tried and tested adventures to help you.
+Each adventure page has station information, a walking route on the OS Maps app, a route description and helpful activity tips.
+I also tell the story of how my adventure went.
+Once you’ve chosen one, feel free to enjoy it yourself.
+And be encouraged that nothing has gone too wrong for me so far.

 Although there was that solo wild camping night on Dartmoor without a torch.